vitiral/fiction-civboot/toll/healing1.md

 heavily and doing anything he could to numb himself.
 He wasn't sure how long he could stay alive in this state of perpetual despair.
 Jamie had killed himself on the second day.
-The knowledge that his family had been incinerated in one of the first rounds of H Bombs had put him first into a kind of stasis.
+The knowledge that his family had been incinerated in one of the first rounds of H Bombs had put him into a kind of stasis.
 Toll hadn't even seen the man cry.
 There was just two days of shock followed by a rope around his neck and his body hanging from a pipe.

 They had held a kind of funeral, the five of them who were left.
 It had felt like a funeral for all civilization, although at that time they hadn't known how much worse it could get.
 The funeral had been pretty pathetic, mostly silent sobs with a few words to Jamie's credit.
-Then they had put his body in the industrial composer.
+Then they had put his body in the industrial composter.
 There wasn't anywhere else to put him.
 Everyone thought of maybe joining him, letting their particles dissolve back into the microbial and Mycenaean matter we all came out of.
 But nobody else did.
 Everyone just walked away and dealt with the immense loss of a colleague and their entire